 For the Pasta:

-• Gluten-free brown rice spaghetti (I like Jovial)
+• Gluten-free brown rice spaghetti or regular pasta (I like Jovial)

 To make the Sauce: